 Fomalhaut, Alpha Piscis Austrini (α PsA), is a white main sequence star located in the constellation Piscis Austrinus, the Southern Fish.
 With an apparent magnitude of 1.16, it is the brightest star in Piscis Austrinus and the 18th brightest star in the sky.
-It is slightly fainter than Antares in the constellation Scorpius, Spica in Virgo and Pollux in Gemini, but outshines Deneb in Cygnus, Mimosa in Crux and Regulus in Leo.
-The star lies at a distance of about 25 light years from Earth.
+It lies at a distance of 25.13 light-years from Earth.

 Alpha Piscis Austrini is a triple star system consisting of Fomalhaut, a bluish-white main sequence star, TW Piscis Austrini (commonly referred to as Fomalhaut B), an orange main sequence star, and LP 876-10 (Fomalhaut C), a red dwarf.
 The three components appear several degrees apart in the sky.
-Fomalhaut B and C were only confirmed as companions in the last decade (in 2012 and 2013).
+Fomalhaut B and C were only confirmed as companions in 2012 and 2013.

 Fomalhaut B is at least 54,000 astronomical units away from the primary star and takes at least 7.6 million years to complete an orbit, while Fomalhaut C has an estimated orbital period of 22 million years.

 Fomalhaut has the stellar classification A3 V, indicating a hydrogen-fusing dwarf, appearing white or blue-white in colour.
 The star has almost twice the Sun’s mass (1.91 M☉) and radius (1.842 R☉).
 With an estimated surface temperature of 8,590 K, it shines with 16.63 solar luminosities.